-- Locate group homes (e.g., rooming and boarding houses and congregate housing) principally within the center city. - They should be within close proximity to shopping and transit service.

-In the City of Knoxville, residential care facilities must comply with all standards for multi-family dwellings in the district in which they are located, including the standards for design.
+- Locate group homes (e.g., rooming and boarding houses and congregate housing) principally within the center city. - They should be within close proximity to shopping and transit service. - Residential care facilities must comply with all standards for multi-family dwellings in the district in which they are located, including the standards for design.